weipeng/gossipcala/README.md

 # Running the Code
 The main component in this project is the AKKA module in Java/Scala which provides a real parallel computing environment.
-I am the die-hard fan for the Python language but the GIL prevents it becoming an easy-to-use language for carrying out parallel computing.
+The repo owner is a die-hard fan for the Python language but also realizes that the GIL prevents it becoming an easy-to-use language for carrying out parallel computing.
 ## Dependencies
 * **Ant**
 * **SBT**